-Both of the genetic markers detected the genetic heterogeneity between Areas IV (Indian Ocean) and V (Pacific Ocean).
-In contrast to the past genetic studies (Wada and Numachi, 1991; Pastene et al., 2005), our genetic study raised the possibility of genetic structuring in the JARPAII research area.
-This corresponded to the past observation of the feeding segregation between South of the Indian Ocean (IV) and South of Western South Pacific Ocean (V) (Mackintosh, 1965).
+One of the genetic markers (microsatellite) detected significant genetic heterogeneity between Areas IV (Indian Ocean) and V (Pacific Ocean).
+Significant departure from the Hardy-Weiberg equilibrium was detected in Area V. In contrast to the past genetic studies (Wada and Numachi, 1991; Pastene et al., 2005), our genetic study raised the possibility of genetic structuring in the JARPAII research area.
+One of the interpretations for the results based on microsatellite is that at least two stocks distribute in the research area, one in Area IV and the other in Area V, which possible mixing of different stocks in Area V.